awsdocs/aws-security-hub-user-guide/doc_source/securityhub-enable.md

 1. Use the credentials of the IAM identity to sign in to the Security Hub console\.

-1. When you open the Security Hub console for the first time, choose **Get Started**\.
+1. When you open the Security Hub console for the first time, choose **Enable AWS Security Hub**\.

 1. On the welcome page, **Security standards** lists the security standards that Security Hub supports\.